baas-project/baas/docs/management_os/index.md

-During the image generation the code is compiled into binary and added to the initialization processes, the IP address of the server is added to the hostfile and the kernel is extracted out of the image.
+During the image generation the code is compiled into binary and added to the initialization processes, the IP address of the server is added to the host file and the kernel is extracted out of the image.
 A simple configuration file is added to the image as well, which is used to set various developer debugging options.

 The initramfs and the kernel are moved into the `/static` directory in the *Control Server* so they can be offered to any machine requesting